Contact Us

 Initiative 6 - Online Pre-application Guide and Submission Portal Work |

-- The new portal is estimated to increase the speed at which permits are issued by up to 35%.
+The new portal is expected to speed up permit issuance by up to 35%.

 |